bradfordwagner/ks/README.md

   - [y] kube_new_window
   - [y] allns_resource (all_resource)
 - [y] jump off to all cmds
-  - [ ] allow ordering to set hierarchy on matching cmds
+  - [y] allow completion ordering for default

 ## Local